pouretrebelle/chareads.com/content/books/migrated/2020-01-01-great-expectations/index.md

 rating7: 4

 readDates: [[2019-12-06, 2020-01-01]]
 dateRated: 2020-01-01
 dateReviewed: 2020-01-01

+tags:
+  [
+    genre-pre-war-classic,
+    type-fiction,
-tags: [genre-pre-war-classic, type-fiction, form-paperback, book-club]
+    form-paperback,
+    pub-english-library,
+    book-club,
+  ]
 ---

-Didn't quite finish it in 2019, but making a strong start to 2020 (incidentally a year for which I have great expectations).
 I want to make a habit of reading a Dickens around Christmas, there's something festive about old English good fortune and hardship.
 Miss Havisham is iconic, and I loved Pip's progress through the book.
 All tied up with a neat little bow.